Vendee Information Vendee History Accommodation, Photos, Reviews, Maps,

 are sold under the title of "Fiefs de la Cardinal"

 Brem wines are produced from the following grapes, Chenin, Chardonnay, Sauvignon Grolleau Gris, Gamay, Cabernet and Pinot Noir.
 These wines are clear, (and) cool and fruity, often with a slight aroma of apple.
 The wines are pleasant to drink when young.
-They are labelled VDQS (Wines of superior quality) while waiting for the Designation of Origin (AOC).
+They are labelled Designation of Origin (AOC).

 Beaches.
 Brem-sur-Mer is a well known beach resort though the beaches are several kilometers from the town.
 To the north the coast line is rocky with small sandy coves, but as you head south there are large streches of fine sany beach which terminate at beaches of Des Granges.